cityofcapetown/ds_code_challenge/README.md

    * temporal accuracy to within 6 hours
 Please also remove any columns which you believe could lead to the resident who made the request being identified.
 We expect in the accompanying report that you will justify as to why this data is now anonymised.
 Please limit this commentary to less than 500 words.
 If your code is written in a code notebook such as Jupyter notebook or Rmarkdown, you can include this commentary in your notebook.

-### 6. Data Visualization Task (if applying for a Data Visualization Engineering Position)
+### 6. Data Visualisation Task (if applying for a Data Visualisation Engineering Position)

-Using the `sr_hex_truncated.csv` dataset and open source web development technologies, develop a data visualization / dashboard that help to answer the question:
+Using the `sr_hex_truncated.csv` dataset and open source web technologies, develop a data visualisation / dashboard that help to answer the question:

 *"In which suburbs should the Water and Sanitation directorate concentrate their infrastructure improvement efforts?".*

-The data visualization / dashboard must include the following:
+The data visualisation / dashboard must include the following:

 1. A chart (plot) or charts (plots) that helps to answer the above question.
-2. A spatial map that helps to answer the above question.
+2. A cartographic map with identifiable landmark features (e.g. major roads, railways, etc.)
 3. Make (1) and (2) interactive to allow users to explore the data and uncover insights
 4. Cross plot brushing: a filter on the map must update the chart(s) accordingly with the filter, and vice versa.
 5. Data Storytelling: in a separate markdown document, use the dataset and your visualisations to outline a data-driven story that answers the above question.
 In your document, describe how your visualisations support your narrative.